The Treachery Of Imaginary Data

 The draft advises that researchers should record sex-based data when they deem it appropriate - essentially leaving it to researchers to make assumptions about when sex may be relevant to research before the research has been done.

-The NHMRC has also provided no recommendations that address the ongoing, large scale conflation of sex-data with gender data, something that can easily occur when different agencies share data sets between them.
-For example, a form with which researchers can request to use the sex-based data collected by the Australian Electoral Commission, doesn’t clarify that the AEC’s voter registration forms only record gender data, not sex-based data.
+The NHMRC has also provided no recommendations that address the ongoing, large scale conflation of sex-based data with gender data, something that can easily occur when different agencies share data sets between them.
+For example, a form with which researchers can request to use the sex-based data collected by the Australian Electoral Commission doesn’t clarify that the AEC’s voter registration forms only record gender data, not sex-based data.

 These kinds of oversights present a real health and safety risk.
-The impact of errors, even minors ones, will grow every time they are shared and duplicated.
+The impact of errors, even minor ones, will accumulate every time they are shared and duplicated.

-Sex-specific illnesses like prostate cancer, cervical cancer, maternity death, fragile X syndrome, couldn’t care less for our pronouns.
+Sex-specific illnesses like prostate cancer, cervical cancer, maternity death, and Fragile X syndrome, couldn’t care less for our pronouns.
 Men, who experience 53% of the share of ill health and death, and poorer mental health than women also stand to lose from the the erosion of sex-based data.

-It’s also been confirmed that gender is taking precedent over sex in crime reporting and in prisons.
-While the extent of the practice and its impact upon Australian female prisoners is as yet unknown, similar policies adopted by prisons in the USA and UK have done immeasurable harm.
+It’s also been confirmed that gender is taking precedence over sex in crime reporting and in prisons.
+While the extent of the practice and its impact on Australian female prisoners is as yet unknown, similar policies adopted by prisons in the USA and UK have done immeasurable harm.

-The muddling of sex and gender data reminds me of Baudrillard’s ‘precession of simulacra’; a process by which reality is concealed by successive representations of itself.
+The muddling of sex and gender data reminds me of the philosopher Baudrillard’s ‘precession of simulacra’; a process by which he described, reality is concealed by successive representations of itself.

 Eventually, representations of something (in this case, women) come to define that something, ultimately rendering the original unrecognisable and invisible.

-This is the price of institutionalising the concept of gender - slowly, but surely, we all become fictions to ourselves.
+This is the consequence of institutionalising the concept of gender - slowly, but surely, we become a fiction to ourselves.